TyostoKarry/PossyDota/README.md

 - `!mmr all` - Shows MMR graph for all valid games.
 - `!mmr 5 @friend` - Shows MMR graph for the linked friend's last 5 games.

+NOTE: As of patch 7.33 mmr now changes dynamically per game and is no longer predictable.
+The graph shows mmr change as it was previous of patch 7.33.

 ### `!matchcount [@user]` or `!mc [@user]`

 Displays a bar chart of the player's game count in the past week.